 “We take on high-risk work in hazardous environments for some of the largest companies and government groups… (We) are selected to perform this work because we know how to do it safely and our customers have confidence in our proven safety record… Safety is simply not another thing we look to control, it is what drives how we manage, perform and live… Safety leaders representing each of (our) business units address emergent safety challenges across the variety of industries we serve.
 Reviewing each unit’s safety performance and sharing lessons learned are just part of the Safety Council’s quarterly meetings.
 Annually, the Council plans a two-day summit, inviting key leadership and management personnel… to participate in an intense review of the state of our safety culture, key trends and issues and strategic plans.”

-An example of a host employer doing its best to protect temporary workers comes from OSHA’s Dr. Michaels, who described the program of a General Electric (GE) plant in Wisconsin at the VPPPA meeting in August, 2014.
+An example of a host employer doing its best to protect temporary workers comes from OSHA’s Dr. Michaels, who described the program of a General Electric (GE) plant in Wisconsin at the VPPPA meeting in August 2014.
 At this plant, contractor and temporary employees are trained to the same level as permanent GE employees, depending on the work area and work performed.
 All temps and contractors performing construction work are required to complete an 8-hour safety orientation and pass a comprehensive quiz to be able to work at the company their first day on site.
 This training must be repeated annually, for even long-term or frequently used contractors.